How to Sell a Group Program on Your Website

 When you look at it laid out like this, it’s clear why one page can’t do both jobs.
 They’re speaking to different people, in different ways, toward different goals.

-A dedicated sales page isn’t just good for conversions — it’s good for search.
-When your group program has its own page, you can optimize it for the specific phrases your ideal buyer is searching for.
-Think about what someone types into Google when they’re looking for exactly what you offer: the topic, the format, the audience, the result.
+When your group program has its own page, you can optimize it for the specific phrases your ideal buyer is searching: the topic, the format, the audience, the result.
+That’s a page Google — and now AI search engines — can actually work with.

-Good news: having both doesn’t complicate things as much as you might think.
-The key is keeping them clearly separate: in your navigation, in your copy, and in how you talk about each one.
+Having both doesn’t complicate things as much as you might think.
 Your one-to-one services page speaks to people who want direct access to you.
 Your group program page speaks to people who want your method at a different price point or pace.

 When these are clearly distinct on your website, you actually expand your reach, because you’re speaking to two different buyers instead of one vague middle ground that satisfies neither.

 Jessica Freeman is a Web Designer and SEO Strategist exclusively for private practice owners.
 With a background and degree in design, she helps therapists, dietitians, and practitioners stop chasing clients and start attracting them.
-Jess doesn’t just build “pretty” websites, her websites are designed to rank on Google and fill your client orster.
+Jess doesn’t just build “pretty” websites, her websites are designed to rank on Google and fill your client roster.
 When not auditing websites or geeking out over conversion rates, you can find her drinking Diet Dr Pepper and reading the latest thriller novel on the couch.

 I build high-impact websites for health pros so they can spend less time on social.